Weak KAM solutions of Hamilton-Jacobi equations with decreasing dependence on unknown functions: Introduction

-So, in order to study viscosity solutions of equation \eqref{the00}, it suffices to study $\mathcal{S}_+$.
-In view of Example \ref{ex}, it is clear that if $\mathcal{S}_+$ is non-empty, then it may be not a singleton.
-By Result \ref{pair11}, under assumptions (H1), (H2) and (H3'), condition (A) is a sufficient condition for the non-emptiness of $\mathcal{S}_+$.
-Here, we attempt to show that condition (A) is also a necessary condition. \begin{Result} The set $\mathcal{S}_+$ is non-empty if and only if condition (A) holds true. \end{Result} By Result \ref{Ad}, condition (A) holds if and only if the set $\mathcal{S}_-$ is non-empty.
+By Proposition \ref{pairxx}, under assumptions (H1), (H2) and (H3'), condition (S) is a sufficient condition for the non-emptiness of $\mathcal{S}_+$.
+Here, we attempt to show that condition (S) is also a necessary condition. \begin{Prop}[\bf Existence] The set $\mathcal{S}_+$ is non-empty if and only if condition (S) holds true. \end{Prop} By \cite[Theorem B.1]{WWY2} condition (S) holds if and only if the set $\mathcal{S}_-$ is non-empty.
 So, we have